Litia Tuiburelevu on all the reasons the new comedy sketch show Sis should be celebrated.

 These stories eclipse the diversity of our lived realities, most often because they’re made by non-Pasifika creators who don’t see that there are too many parts and manifestations of us to be boxed into singular expressions.
 I was also worried that Sis might fall into the trap of trying too hard to justify their “Pacificness” to the audience, a characteristic that too often spoils many Pacific films and TV shows.

 But my anxieties also illuminate the critical issue of the burden of responsibility put on creators of colour — that their work must be everything to everyone.
 Because our communities are seldom well-represented on screen, we unfairly expect these works to service us perfectly, which can have a chilling effect on our creative imaginations.

 And, like all good art, Sis hasn’t been immune from criticism.
-After the show’s debut, Cecilia Sagote, the Australian-based former editor-in-chief of the now defunct SUGA magazine, tweeted that she was tired of seeing “this brown girl, hyena loud-mouth, dirty jokes hahaha narrative”.
-She suggested that we should fund more “empowering” narratives of successful, career-focused Pasifika women, as lawyers, doctors, entrepreneurs, accountants and the like.
+After the show’s debut, Poly Twitter erupted after a tweet asking if anyone else was “tired of this brown girl, hyena loud-mouth, dirty jokes hahaha narrative”.
+Its author went on to suggest that we should fund more “empowering” narratives of successful, career-focused Pasifika women, as lawyers, doctors, entrepreneurs, accountants and the like.

 There’s a lot to unpack here.

 It’s colonised thinking to suggest that Māori and Pasifika women should only occupy a singular metric of success, largely premised on a corporatised vision of a “girl boss”.

 While that’s a far cry from the “criminal” and “savage” tropes we’ve long occupied, this rhetoric feeds into a colonial line of thinking that we must only give audiences, Pasifika and Pākehā, a respectable version of brownness.